 In 1999, Heather formed Word Rites Literary Group.
 Along with her then-editor, a talented science-fiction writer and enthusiast, she assisted other budding authors with the benefits of her talents and experiences.
 This is where Heather found her literary voice and honed her writing skills.

-Heather loves to talk story, writing, music, and movies.
+Heather is a member of several professional organizations, including the National Association of Professional Women and the Alliance of Independent Authors.
+When hanging out with friends, she loves to talk story, writing, music, and movies.
 She is a wife, a mother of two, and a grandmother of three.
-Some of her hobbies include travel and research.
-Most her spare time is spent with family.
+Some of her hobbies include music, amateur video production, travel, and research.
+She spends most her spare time with family.